-Maintaining heavy machinery is a must-do process for every business in the industry.
+Maintaining heavy equipment is a must-do process for every business in the industry.
 A humming, well-maintained unit will keep making you money.
 Breakdowns are costly, and problems with safety are always a major concern.

 Every heavy unit will have similarities and differences.
 If you have experience in handling equipment, give the manual a quick once-over to refresh your knowledge and give you an understanding of the general differences.
 If you are somewhat of a newbie operator, a manual will give you a quick scope of what you have to deal with.
 It will tell you what kind of use the manufacturer expects from its users to help keep the machine within its operational limits.

-When it comes to heavy machinery, among the most vital pieces in the system are the operators.
+When it comes to heavy equipment, among the most vital pieces in the system are the operators.
 Whether it’s concrete crushers or rail cutters, they will likely have multiple operators.
 Every maintenance period should account for the training of the people using the equipment.

 Inspect your large machinery as soon as you get it.
 Once you have the equipment, start the operator training as quickly as possible.
-You want someone not only to have initial training experience but subsequent practice as well.
+You want someone to have not only initial training experience but subsequent practice as well.

 In 2008, the private construction industry recorded as many as 23% of caught-in fatalities in the US.
 A good majority of these would have been prevented if only the equipment was in good condition.

-When doing inspections, look at the weakest and potential failure points for your heavy equipment.
+When doing inspections, look at the weak and potential failure points for your heavy equipment.
 Pile drivers, for example, would need to have their hydraulics checked.
 You want to give them a look before and after use to prevent having stuff lodged in.

 Being thorough with the maintenance checklist means owners lower the risk for an accident.
 Preventative measures help keep operators safe and extend machinery lifespan.
 Make it a routine for your safety officers and mechanics and check the equipment.

-It’s easy to think mistakenly that heavy machines, being so robust and expensive, can be used continuously without rest.
+It’s easy to mistakenly think that heavy machines, being so robust and expensive, can be used continuously without rest.
 But as with any machine, it’s vital to never overwork your equipment and give it some time to recuperate especially after long hours of performance.

 Every machine has performance specifications and limitations.
 The manufacturer should detail how often you need to keep parts rested in the operator’s manual.
 Drills and augers, for example, can overheat if you use it beyond a specified amount of time.
 For most machines, if you exceed the operational time limit, you can expect them to break or lose their sharpness.

 Having your equipment serviced regularly is crucial in giving it a good lifespan.
-In heavy machinery maintenance, service teams would need to keep a detailed service record.
+In heavy equipment maintenance, service teams would need to keep a detailed service record.
 You want to have a full logbook of details on what happened to the machinery in the past.